Doug Allison: Later career

 Harry Wright was hired to organize a new team in Boston, where he signed three teammates for 1871.
 The other five regulars including Allison signed with Nick Young's Washington Olympics, an established club that also joined the new, entirely professional National Association (NA).
 The five former Red Stockings led the Olympics to a respectable finish in the inaugural NA season.

 Later, Doug Allison played in the Major Leagues with the Troy Haymakers in 1872, the Brooklyn Eckfords in 1872, the Elizabeth Resolutes in 1873, the New York Mutuals from 1873 to 1874, the Hartford Dark Blues from 1875 to 1877, the Providence Grays from 1878 to 1879, and one game with the Baltimore Orioles of the American Association in 1883.

 Later life

 Allison was reported playing for a post office team in 1882.
-Thirty-four years later he died in Washington, D.C., at age 70, en route to his job at the Post Office Department.
+Thirty-four years later he died in a car accident in Washington, D.C., at age 70, en route to his job at the Post Office Department.
 He is buried in Rock Creek Cemetery, Washington.